Scientific-Computing-in-Matlab/Module-2-Structured-Programming/README.md

 ## Materials

-- Study the concepts discussed in the [Structured Programming file](./docs/StructuredProgramming.mlx)
+- Study the Structured Programming MLX file (_./docs/StructuredProgramming.mlx_)
 - Become familiar with good programming style in the [Matlab Style book](./docs/MatlabStyle2Book.pdf) by Richard Johnson.
 - Watch a [video tutorial](https://youtu.be/BPvOzoFmHao) (without sound!) that takes an example unstructured script and turns it into a better, more structured script and a function.
 - Watch [another video tutorial](https://youtu.be/Er81ZxfbOTI) about creating analysis functions that are flexible and result in reusable code.